UP State Journal of Otorhinolaryngology and Head and Neck Surgery

 A. INSTRUCTION FOR PREPARATION OF RESEARCH PAPERS

-Manuscripts for original research papers should have the following headings in a single word file:
+Manuscripts for original research papers should have the following headings:

 2. Author's name (s) & affiliation (s)